parik-shit/RAG-on-Express/readme.md

 This will load the PDFs and Markdown files, generate embeddings, query the collection, and answer the question defined in `app.py`.

-## Running the Project On Local Host
+### Running the Project Locally

-1. Express server files are within the root directory, so just ``npm i`` first, to install all the node modules and packages.
+1. **Setup**: Navigate to the root directory and execute `npm i` to install all required node modules and packages for the Express server.

-2. To start the server run ``node index.js``
+2. **Start the Server**: Launch the server by running `node index.js`.

-3. Now, you have a single route to which you can send post request with a payload.
-It would be convenient to use Postman for this.
+3. **Access the Route**: Once the server is running, send a POST request to the designated route.
+Using Postman is recommended for this task.

+By following these steps, you can run and interact with the project in your local environment.

 ## Usage